ioulian/frontend-workflow/README.md

 There are some JavaScript components available for your ease (We have included them as we reuse them a lot).
 There are 2 ways of using them.

 1. **(Easy/Not so performant)**: Un-comment them from entry points from `webpack.common.js`.
 This way they are automatically initialized and are separate from the main bundle.
 This way you can load them with Drupal dependencies on specific pages/modules.
 They are also added in the built `.html` file and they just work.
 2. **(More work, but most performant)**: You can import them (not the `index.ts` file) manually in `Site.ts` and attach them.
 This way, they will be bundled in main bundle so they will require only 1 network request.
+You can also dynamically load them when needed.

 ```ts
 import {ResponsiveNavbar} from './../vendor/bulma/responsive-navbar/ResponsiveNavbar'